OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/apim/README.md

 ## Prerequisite

 - [Node.js](https://nodejs.org/en/)
-- An M365 account, if you do not have an M365 account, apply one from [M365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
+- An M365 account.
+If you do not have an M365 account, apply for one from [M365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
-- An Azure account with an active subscription, [create an account for free](https://azure.microsoft.com/en-us/free/)
+- An Azure account with an active subscription.
+[Create an account for free](https://azure.microsoft.com/en-us/free/)
-  - Ensure the resource provider 'Microsoft.ApiManagement' is registered for the subscription by following [this document](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/error-register-resource-provider#solution-3---azure-portal)
+  - Ensure the resource provider 'Microsoft.ApiManagement' is registered for the subscription by following [document](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/error-register-resource-provider#solution-3---azure-portal)
 - Teams Toolkit Extension for Visual Studio Code or TeamsFx CLI

 ## Enable API Management Feature in TeamsFx